adamLutPhi/Z-Score-Altman/README.md

 -  All data are correct ( no scenario for data manipulation)
 -  No additional, Sudden Emergency Cash Inflows (i.e. Bank loans, or bonds )

-hence, this model is, by no means, unrealistic for the real world
+hence, this model is, by no means, realistic, or suitable for the real world

 ## Paper

 ```
-@misc{Chouhan.et.al2014aPredictingfinstability,
+@misc{Chouhan.et.al2014Predictingfinstability,
   title={Predicting financial stability of select BSE companies revisiting Altman Z score},
   author={Vineet Chouhan, Bibhas Chandra, Shubham Goswami},
   year={2014},